 The main difference between these two SIZ approaches is whether all tracts bordering the Project Tract must be included in the combined area.
-Obviously many projects that were able to qualify as a TEA under the current standards, including the use of gerrymandering which is permitted by many states, would not be able to qualify under this new definition because the extended reach of the combined tracts would be severely limited.
+Obviously many projects that were able to qualify as a TEA under the current standards, including with the use of gerrymandering which is permitted by many states, would not be able to qualify under this new definition because the extended reach of the combined tracts would be severely limited.

 Both approaches would follow the TEA qualification methodology implemented by the state of California that limits aggregation to 12 tracts.
 No other state limits aggregation to 12 tracts.
 Furthermore, both approaches would impose additional limitations: the park and water body exclusion and single county requirement.
-Not even California imposes these additional limitations.
-The impact of these limitations on the ability of a particular project tract to qualify as a TEA would depend on the location of the property in relationship to parks, water bodies and other counties.
+Not even California imposes these additional limitations.61 The impact of these limitations on the ability of a particular project tract to qualify as a TEA would depend on the location of the property in relationship to parks, water bodies and other counties.

-In addition, all of the tracts not contiguous to the project site's census tract, must be included under Cluster and Extend.
+In addition, all of the tracts not contiguous to the project site's census tract must be included under Cluster and Extend.
 The typical combined area under the current rules includes only one tract bordering the Project Tract to provide contiguity to more distant tracts.
 It is likely that in many, if not in most, cases the tracts bordering the project site will include multiple low unemployment level tracts.
 Thus, under Cluster and Extend the weighted average of the combined area will be severely reduced.
 Under the current law, one could avoid low unemployment census tracts contiguous to the Project Tract, except for the one tract needed to extend the area towards more remote areas to meet the High Unemployment Threshold.

 Modified Gerrymandering is much more flexible than Cluster and Extend.
-Under the Cluster and Extend approach, all of the tracts contiguous to the Project Tract would have been required to be included, which would likely have reduced the weighted unemployment average of the combined area.
+Under the Cluster and Extend approach, all of the tracts contiguous to the Project Tract are required to be included, which would likely reduce the weighted unemployment average of the combined area.
 Consequently, this approach would more severely limit the number of remote tracts with potentially High Unemployment Thresholds that could be included within the web of the combined area.
 In contrast, the Modified Gerrymandering definition permits only one tract to be contiguous to the Project Tract, and thus allows the combined area to bypass the other low unemployment census tracts contiguous to the Project Tract.
+Consequently, Modified Gerrymandering covers an area that is less reflective of the economic conditions of the Project Tract.

-http://business.ca.gov/International/EB5Program.aspx
+61 http://business.ca.gov/International/EB5Program.aspx